sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 `vot`
 > OPTIONAL.
 JSON array containing the list of supported Vectors of Trust.
 See [Vectors of Trust](#vectors-of-trust).

+`sub_id_types_supported`
+> OPTIONAL.
+JSON array containing the list of supported identifiers in the `sub` Claim of ID Tokens.
+The values MUST be URIs, the exact URIs to be used are sitution specific; as an example encrypted BSNs and Pseudonyms could be specified with `urn:nl-eid-gdi:1.0:id:BSN` or `urn:nl-eid-gdi:1.0:id:Pseudonym` respectively.

 `acr_values_supported`
 > OPTIONAL.
 JSON array containing the list of supported Levels of Assurance.
 See [Authentication Context](#authentication-context).